jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Discretize_Aero.typ

 Similarly, fundamental knowledge about optimization is presented in @chap_4_0_3.
 As optimization is a vast topic, only selected information relevant to understanding the optimization framework is included.
 The integration of beam modeling within the optimization framework is presented in @chap_4_0_4.
-This section also provides justification for choosing beam modeling over the well-established #gls("fem") approach for structural calculations.
+The latter section also provides justification for choosing beam modeling over the well-established #gls("fem") approach for structural calculations.
 The optimization framework is then applied to obtain multiple solutions.
 These solutions reflect real-world efforts undertaken for static experimental structural validation testing.
-The modeling rationale and results are presented in subsections @chap_5_0 to @chap_5_3.
+The modeling rationale and results are presented in @chap_5_0 to @chap_5_3.

 // Title was tested and is inshallah fine